-This Instant Pot Hummus comes together in a little over an hour and is delicious!
-You do not have to soak the beans, so you can make it same day.
+This Instant Pot Hummus comes together in a little over an hour and is full of savory flavor!
+You do not have to soak the beans, meaning you can make it the same day.
 The instant pot does all the work for you!

 Hummus has been around for centuries.
-It is a Middle Eastern dish that was traditionally served with pita bread.
-Chickpeas were one of the first legumes ever harvested.
-People tried to use them however they could back then.
+It is a Middle Eastern dish that is traditionally served with pita bread.
+Chickpeas, also known as garbanzo beans, were one of the first legumes ever harvested.
+As a result, they have been incorporated into a variety of recipes.

 How To Make Instant Pot Hummus

-- Add the chickpeas, 2 garlic cloves, onion, 4 cups of water, and salt to the Instant Pot.
-Add ½ teaspoon of baking soda to the Instant pot as well.
-This will make the skins of the chickpeas incredibly soft so they easily blend in the blender later on.
+- Step 2: Add the chickpeas, 2 garlic cloves, onion, 4 cups of water, and salt to the Instant Pot.
+Then, add ½ teaspoon of baking soda.
+This will make the skins of the chickpeas incredibly soft so they easily blend later on.

-- While the Instant Pot is naturally releasing, get a high-speed blender or a food processor and pour the lemon juice and the 4 garlic cloves into the bottom.
-Let that sit until the natural release is complete.
+- Step 4: While the Instant Pot is naturally releasing, pour the lemon juice into a high-speed blender or food processor.
+Then, add 4 garlic cloves.
+Let the mixture sit until the natural release is complete.
 The lemon will help reduce the pungency of the garlic.

-- After the Instant Pot is done releasing, carefully open the lid.
+- Step 5: After the Instant Pot is done releasing, carefully open the lid.
 Drain the chickpeas over a bowl so you can save the liquid.
-Try to fish out the onion and throw it out.
-It may have cooked down to nothing, and if that's the case do not worry about getting all the pieces out.
+Try to fish out the onion, and throw it out.
+It may have cooked down to nothing.
+If that's the case do not worry about getting all the pieces out.
 Check the chickpeas for doneness.
+They should be tender!

-- When the hummus is to the thickness that you desire, serve immediately and top with extra virgin olive oil, chopped parsley, and sprinkle with paprika.
+- Step 7: When the hummus is to the thickness that you desire, serve immediately topped with extra virgin olive oil, chopped parsley, and sprinkle with paprika.
 If not serving immediately, place it in an airtight container and keep refrigerated until ready to use.

 Variations